npm/npm/doc/misc/npm-config.md

 are not given a value will be given the value of `true`.
 Config values are case-insensitive, so `NPM_CONFIG_FOO=bar` will work the same.
-However, please note that inside [npm-scripts](/misc/scripts) npm will set it's own environment variables and Node will prefer those lowercase versions over any uppercase ones that you might set.
+However, please note that inside [npm-scripts](/misc/scripts) npm will set its own environment variables and Node will prefer those lowercase versions over any uppercase ones that you might set.
 For details see [this issue](https://github.com/npm/npm/issues/14528).